Ufa-Pavillon am Nollendorfplatz: Metropolis

-The film continued to show for about four months at the Ufa-Pavillon, the only cinema in the whole of Germany where it could be seen.

 Ufa's own publicity magazine claimed that "Press and public are unanimously thrilled by the grandiose work of cinematography."
 Although many critics commented favourably on the film's technical achievements, a significant number were singularly unimpressed by the underlying philosophy of the script:

 Herbert Ihering summed up the single performance at the Ufa-Palast am Zoo: "A great premiere – much applause by the audience for the director Fritz Lang, for the cameraman Karl Freund, for the actors Alfred Abel, Heinrich George and Brigitte Helm.
 As for the film?
 No effort spared with brilliant technical detail, but it was wasted on a banal, no longer pertinent idea.
 The city of the future with the text of a bourgeois past."

 Destruction

 The cinema was closed after it was damaged during an RAF bombing raid in 1943.
 There were 17 large raids on Berlin from November 1943 to the end of January 1944.
 It seems quite possible that the Ufa-Pavillon was bombed on 22/23 or 23/24 November 1943, right at the start of the Battle of Berlin: "A vast area of destruction stretched from the central districts westwards across the mainly residential districts of Tiergarten and Charlottenburg".
 Buildings destroyed or severely damaged include: Kaiser Wilhelm Memorial Church and the Gloria-Palast, the Ufa-Palast am Zoo across the square, the Berlin Zoo and much of the Unter den Linden.

 The American Church in Berlin (literally next door) was destroyed probably in early 1944.

 A block of 1960s era apartments now stands on the site.